jvanasco/pyramid_https_session_core/README.md

 Build out a function `initialize_https_session_support` that registers a factory with this package.

+A reference implementation is available in pyramid_https_session_redis (see link below)

+Several utility methods are provided to standardize how different libraries can map similar configuration options

 Your users should just invoke your `initialize_https_session_support` as part of their startup

 	def initialize_https_session_support(config, settings):